Field Day Games | Lesson Plan Ideas

 We have provided all the ideas, all you need to do now is the preparation.
 Field day success is guaranteed if you prepare and plan well.

 To help you get off on the right foot, we've put together some field day preparation tips.
 You'll find those tips in the endbar at the end of this article.
 In addition, our parent company, S&S Worldwide, is the leader in providing field day resources to schools nationwide.
-Visit their field day page to access PE Central's exclusive ebook, Top 10 Field Day Activities along with fun products to use today at your events.
+Visit their field day page to access PE Central's exclusive ebook, Top 10 Field Day Activities along with fun products to use at your events.
+Also, learn how to enter S&S Worldwide's Field Day of Your Dreams Giveaway, which will award eight lucky winners with a total of $1,500 in S&S Gift Cards.

-Below are five lessons that provide all the ingredients for a fantastic field day.
+Below are four lessons that provide all the ingredients for a fantastic field day.
 Click each lesson headlines for a complete teaching resource.
 (Appropriate grade levels for each lesson appear in parentheses.)

 Twenty Field Day Activities Any Kid Can Do (And Do Well!)